There are many different types of "Employee Benefits" that may be offered to employees. The most common are:

 Medical & Prescription Drugs, Dental, Vision, Life insurance & Dependent life insurance, Short-Term Disability Income, Long-Term Disability Income, Section 125 (Cafeteria Plans), Retirement Plans, and Voluntary Plans (Life, Cancer, Accident, etc.)

-To obtain a quote on any of these coverages, please contact us or download the attached Fact Sheet and Census.
+To obtain a quote on any of these coverages, please contact us.
+You can also download the attached Fact Sheet and Census if you have UNDER 50 employees.
+If you have OVER 50 employees, use this Fact Sheet and Census.
 Once completed, please email or fax to 503-699-1934.

 Group Medical Insurance

 Employer-paid premiums for employee medical insurance are deductible by the company whether the coverage is under a group policy or individual policies.
 See Reg.
 Sec.
 1.162-10(a).